psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 Davidson was called next.
 He was astonishingly composed.
 On the Sunday, at parting with his wife, he had said, "the day of his death would be the happiest of his life." he was in fervent prayer when he was turned off.

-Brunt's last act was to take a pinch of snuff from a paper in his hand, stooping to put it to his nose, and pnsliing up his nightcap to take it.
+Brunt's last act was to take a pinch of snuff from a paper in his hand, stooping to put it to his nose, and pushing up his nightcap to take it.
 He took off his heavy nailed shoes, as one of the others had also done, and, as the report of the lime says, threw them at the people, either in contempt and brutal defiance, or to cheat the hangman.

 Exactly a quarter of an hour after the last man was hung, the order was given to cut the bodies down.
 The heads were then haggled off with brutal clumsiness with a surgeon's knife.
 The mob expressed loudly their horror and disgust, more especially when the turnkey, who exhibited the heads, dropped that of Brunt.
-Hallo, butter-fingers ! " shouted a rough voice from the rolling crowd below.
+"Hallo, butter-fingers!" shouted a rough voice from the rolling crowd below.
 The day had gone by for such useless brutality.* The executions occupied one hour and eight minutes.
 It was a quarter to eight when Thistlewood appeared on the scaffold, it was seven minutes to nine when Brunt's head, the last exhibited, was placed in the coffin.
 The hangman's assistant on this occasion was not the late Mr. Walkley, as many people still think, but a poor surgeon in the Edgware Road, who after this became wealthy.

 The cavalry, stationed to line all the streets in the neighbourhood, then disi)crscd, and the mob slowly melted away.